Ajdev11/Cloudedge-AssetModules/README.md

 `DCMA APPLICATION`

 ## The DCMA application is an ongoing App built with Php, JavaScript, jquery and mysql(DB).
-It provides a real-time messaging experience for users, allowing them to communicate with each other seamlessly.
+It provides a feature added to the existing application `www.dcma.org` real-time messaging experience for users, allowing them to communicate with each other seamlessly.
 This README will guide you through the setup process and explain the features of the application.

 ## Getting Started